Trey Mancini: Major leagues

 On March 7, 2020, Mancini left the Orioles during spring training to undergo a non-baseball medical procedure.
 On March 12, it was revealed that the procedure was the removal of a malignant tumor from his colon.
 On April 28, Mancini revealed he had stage 3 colon cancer and began chemotherapy to treat his cancer.
-He subsequently missed the entire 2020 season.
-On June 28, 2020, Mancini was placed on the 60-day injured list and missed the entire 2020 season due to recovery from Stage 3 colon cancer surgery.
+On June 28, Mancini was placed on the 60-day injured list and missed the entire 2020 season due to recovery from Stage 3 colon cancer surgery.
 He completed chemotherapy in November 2020.

 In November 2020, Mancini announced that he was cancer-free and planned to play for the Orioles in 2021.
-Mancini returned to the Orioles at the beginning of spring training and appeared in the team's first game of the preseason, against the Pittsburgh Pirates.
+He returned to the Orioles at the beginning of spring training and appeared in the team's first game of the preseason, against the Pittsburgh Pirates.
 Mancini was given a standing ovation by the Orioles crowd prior to his first at-bat of the season in Baltimore.
-Mancini finished the 2021 season batting .255/.326/.432 with 21 home runs and 71 RBIs in 147 games.
-On November 22, 2021, Mancini was awarded the American League (AL) Comeback Player of the Year Award.
+He finished the 2021 season batting .255/.326/.432 with 21 home runs and 71 RBIs in 147 games.
+On November 22, 2021, Mancini was awarded the American League Comeback Player of the Year Award.